Gaetz investigation complicated by overture to his father about ex-FBI agent who went missing

 Don Gaetz and a spokesman for Matt Gaetz did not return messages seeking comment Wednesday.
 The congressman has not been charged with any crimes and has insisted he did nothing wrong.

+House Minority Leader Kevin McCarthy, R-Calif., said Wednesday that Gaetz would be removed from the Judiciary Committee if the allegations he had a sexual relationship with a 17-year-old girl and paid for her travel prove to be true.
+Federal child sex trafficking laws are implicated when the victim is less than 18 years old.

+“Those are serious implications,” McCarthy said during an appearance on Fox News.
+“If it comes out to be true, yes, we would remove him if that was the case.
+Right now, Matt Gaetz says it’s not true, and we don’t have any information.”

 Gaetz has told associates he is contemplating leaving Congress early, possibly for a position at Newsmax.
-Brian Peterson, a Newsmax spokesman, declined to comment on any discussion between Gaetz and the network, saying, “Newsmax doesn’t comment on possible talent negotiations or plans the network may have underway.
+Brian Peterson, a Newsmax spokesman, declined to comment on any discussion between Gaetz and the network, saying, “Newsmax doesn’t comment on possible talent negotiations or plans the network may have been underway.”
 But a person familiar with the deliberations said that Gaetz and Newsmax were talking, and Gaetz was interested in a possible role at the conservative media outlet, but Newsmax had not extended him an offer.

 Gaetz said in a statement Tuesday night that his family had been cooperating with federal authorities in the extortion probe and that his father had “even been wearing a wire at the FBI’s direction to catch these criminals.”
 In an interview on Fox News, he identified one person he claimed was involved in the effort: David McGee, a former federal prosecutor in Florida now at the firm Beggs & Lane.

-McGee has long represented the Levinson family in their more than a decadelong quest to find the FBI agent.
+McGee has long represented the Levinson family in their more than a decade-long quest to find the FBI agent.
 In an interview Tuesday night, he said Don Gaetz “called me and asked to talk to me,” though would only say of their talk, “It is a pleasant conversation of a dad concerned about his son, and the trouble his son was in.”
 McGee disputed that he was part of an effort to extort Gaetz or that he was connected to the Justice Department’s investigation of possible sex trafficking by the congressman.

+The initial communications to Don Gaetz referencing Levinson’s case came from Kent and a Florida developer named Stephen Alford, according to the Examiner and a person familiar with the matter.
+According to court records and local media reports, Alford has previously been convicted in local and federal fraud cases and spent significant time in prison.

-The initial communication to Don Gaetz referencing Levinson’s case came from two others, people familiar with the matter said, though McGee appeared to have had at least broad knowledge of the men’s interaction with Don Gaetz.
+Alford and Kent did not return messages seeking comment.
+McGee appeared to have had at least broad knowledge of the men’s interaction with Don Gaetz, people familiar with the matter said.

-“It’s a blatant attempt to distract from the fact that he’s under investigation for sex trafficking of minors,” McGee said of the congressman’s allegations against him, adding, “I have no connection with that case at all, other than, one of a thousand people who have heard the rumors.”
+“It’s a blatant attempt to distract from the fact that he’s under investigation for sex trafficking of minors,” McGee said Tuesday night of the congressman’s allegations against him, adding, “I have no connection with that case at all, other than, one of a thousand people who have heard the rumors.”

 McGee declined to comment Wednesday, but his firm issued a statement saying the congressman’s allegation was “false and defamatory.”